-

 How is the digitization of insurance sales and/or claims handling treated in your jurisdiction, for example is the regulator in support (are there concessions to rules being made) or are there additional requirements that need to be met?

-In Greece, the digitization of the insurance sector is a highly topical issue and during the last few years many insurers, in the context of their strategy for digital transformation, have implemented digital tools used inter alia for the purpose of selling insurance products and handling claims.
-Even though these initiatives are ahead of the applicable regulatory framework, where no specific provisions are included to date, the Greek regulator does consider the digitization of insurance transactions as a challenge to be addressed, nonetheless allowing the practice while safeguarding consumers’ trust in the insurance sector.
+In Greece, the digitization of the insurance sector is a highly topical issue, and over the last few years many insurers, as part of their digital transformation strategies, have implemented digital tools used, among other things, to sell insurance products and handle claims.
+The DORA Regulation has also introduced a more prescriptive framework for ICT risk management, incident reporting, digital operational resilience testing and the oversight of critical ICT third‑party providers, which requires a significant compliance uplift for insurers.
+The Greek regulator considers the digitization of insurance transactions a challenge to be addressed, while nonetheless allowing the practice and safeguarding consumers’ trust in the insurance sector.

 -